CENUSA: Russia and the geopolitical costs of war – the "frozen conflicts" in Moldova and Azerbaijan

 "In a context of deep regional instability, the situation of the "frozen conflicts" is vulnerable to Russia's military presence and the unpredictability of its geostrategic actions..."

 Russian military aggression against Ukraine has a profoundly detrimental impact on the sustainability of Russia's geostrategic interests in virtually the entire ex-Soviet space.
-Members of the Eurasian Economic Union (EUU) and the Collective Security Treaty Organization (CSTO) are reassessing their relations with the Russian side.
+Members of the Eurasian Economic Union (EAEU) and the Collective Security Treaty Organization (CSTO) are reassessing their relations with the Russian side.
 This is determined by the "devaluation" of Russia's geopolitical reputation, as well as the spread of the effects of Western sanctions on the trading partners of the Russian state.

-One exception to this trend is Belarus, which since the crackdown on post-election protests against Lukashenko in 2020, has been completely sucked into the orbit of Russian influence.
+One exception to this trend is Belarus, which, since the crackdown on post-election protests against Lukashenko in 2020, has been completely sucked into the orbit of Russian influence.
 Likewise, the geo-economic opportunism of the current Georgian government based on the intensification of economic ties with Russia leaves room for negative interpretations.
-At the same time, while condemning the occupation of 20% of the national territory (Abkhazia and South Ossetia) by Russia, the Georgian authorities promote policies, such as the "foreign agents law" (Euronews, February 2023), which bring the country closest to the Russian or Azeri authoritarian standards.
+At the same time, while condemning the occupation of 20% of their national territory (Abkhazia and South Ossetia) by Russia, the Georgian authorities promote policies, such as the "foreign agents law" (Euronews, February 2023), which bring the country closest to the Russian or Azeri authoritarian standards.
 This deviation risks weakening Georgian democratic institutions and compromising European integration efforts.
-In other cases, the states of Eastern Europe (Ukraine and Moldova), the South Caucasus (Armenia and Azerbaijan), and Central Asia demonstrated unfavourable movements for Russian geopolitical positions.
+In other cases, the states of Eastern Europe (Ukraine and Moldova), the South Caucasus (Armenia and Azerbaijan) and Central Asia demonstrated unfavourable movements for Russian geopolitical positions.

-With increasing uncertainties for Russia in the context of its aggression against Ukraine, cracks appear in the status quo surrounding "frozen conflicts" in the ex-Soviet space.
+With increasing uncertainties for Russia in the context of its aggression against Ukraine, cracks are appearing in the status quo surrounding "frozen conflicts" in the ex-Soviet space.
 While the situation in Abkhazia and South Ossetia is under Russian control, in the case of the Transnistrian conflict (Moldova) and the Armenian-Azerbaijani dispute over Nagorno-Karabakh (Azerbaijan), things are complicated for Russia.
 Transnistrian separatist elites are forced by the circumstances of the war to accept arrangements with the Moldovan constitutional authorities (mutually acceptable) to ensure their political and socio-economic survivability.
 This growing reliance of the Transnistrian separatist regime on decisions in Chisinau cripples Russia's room for manoeuvre.
 While understanding the potential costs to the separatist regime, Moscow is seeking to exploit the Russian military presence in the Transnistria region in its information warfare against Ukraine and Moldova.
 The situation is different in Nagorno-Karabakh, where under pressure from Azeri attempts to restore territorial integrity, the Russian peacekeeping mission is facing a serious image crisis in Armenia (Reuters, January 2023).
 Without Azerbaijani-Armenian political support, Russia may lose its strategic utility to Armenia, where public demand is already growing for an international peacekeeping mission to replace the Russian one.
-Therefore, Russian positions on these two "frozen conflicts" are strongly eroded and contested, and the success of the planned Ukrainian counteroffensive in 2023 may further degrade Moscow's situation and its influence on these conflicts.
+Therefore Russian positions on these two "frozen conflicts" are strongly eroded and contested, and the success of the planned Ukrainian counteroffensive in 2023 may further degrade Moscow's situation and its influence on these conflicts.

 Russia's geopolitical reputation crisis